business loans background image

 • Track cash flow and margins more accurately

-If you’re not ready for a full business-banking package, at least keep business income and expenses separate as far as possible.
-The clearer your numbers, the easier it is to have a productive conversation about funding.
+If you are not ready for full business banking yet, at least keep business income and expenses clearly separated.
+The cleaner your records, the easier it is to have a productive funding discussion.

 Can I get business funding if my contracts are good but my cash flow is tight?

-This is a common situation: the work is there, but the money arrives late.
-Many lenders understand this and offer products that lean on your contracts and invoices rather than only your balance sheet.
-Examples include:
+Yes, sometimes.
+This is a common situation: the work is there, but payment arrives late.
+In that case, some funders may look at your contracts, invoices, or purchase orders rather than relying only on your balance sheet.

-• Invoice finance (factoring or discounting) – you get a percentage of the invoice value upfront and get the rest when your client pays.
+• Invoice finance (factoring or discounting) – you receive part of the invoice value upfront and the balance later, depending on the structure.

-• Purchase order (PO) finance – a funder helps you fulfil a confirmed order and is repaid when you deliver.
+• Purchase order finance – funding tied to a confirmed order so you can fulfil it.

-• Contract-backed working capital – a facility linked to long-term, signed contracts.
+• Contract-backed working capital – funding linked to signed contracts or predictable receivables.

-These options can be more expensive than a standard term loan, but they’re often more realistic for businesses that are growing fast and constantly waiting on big clients to pay.
+These products can be more expensive than a standard term loan, but they may be more realistic for businesses that are growing and waiting on customers to pay.

 How important is my tax and compliance status when I apply for funding?